Top 11 Things Peter Jackson’s The Hobbit Movies Did Better Than Amazon’s The Lord of the Rings: The Rings of Power

 Yes, Tauriel’s three-way romance was the worst part of The Hobbit movies.
 However, it technically didn’t break canon since the fostering romance between her and Kili never really went anywhere.
 Despite this canon-breaking-romance-in-the-making arc, the scenes between Kili and Tauriel were endearing and even plausible thanks to, not just the writing, but the actors themselves due to their charisma and personalities.
 But the real Balrog in this farcical romance was turning Legolas into a little beta simp following Tauriel around and mooning after her.

+Romances in The Rings of Power haven’t been great.
 Galadriel and Sauron, on the other hand, openly spit on Tolkien’s writing about these characters and what Amazon has done is absolutely galling with how promotions for The Rings of Power season 2 is doubling down on this “shipping.”
 A romance that only sycophants, clout chasers, and fake fans cheer for.
 Then there is the other non-canonical romance between Arondir and Bronwyn which also goes against canon since, at that time, there had only been a number of elf/human romances which the show itself mentions while still deigning to ignore the canon.

-Even if that weren’t the case, the romance between Arondir and Bronwyn is sorely lacking in subtlety and depth to make the general audience care, let alone, cheer for these two characters.
+Even if that weren’t the case, the romance between Arondir and Bronwyn is sorely lacking in subtlety and depth to make the general audience care, let alone cheer, for these two characters.

 Bonus: Branding